Ruakaka, a small coastal town on the shores of Bream Bay in Northland, is best known for its beach and when you see it, you’ll know why.

 There’s even a museum – Port Marsden Oil Refinery Visitors Centre – which takes an unexpectedly fascinating look at the history of the town’s biggest employer (some might argue the town’s reason for being there at all!).

-There are some lovely choices for Ruakaka accommodation but we’re not going to lie to you; there aren’t many of them.
-The great thing about this area is, however, that nothing’s ever that far away and wherever you stay is going to be somewhat idyllic (this is New Zealand, after all!).
+There are some lovely choices for Ruakaka accommodation, but we’re not going to lie to you; there aren’t many of them.
+The great thing about this area is, however, that nothing’s ever that far away, and wherever you stay is going to be somewhat idyllic (this is New Zealand, after all!).
 But there is plenty more accommodation in Northland if none of these are available…

 NZ Travel: The Best Ruakaka Accommodation Options To Suit All Tastes! 🇳🇿